Aymanquad/Receipe-Sharing-WebApp/README.md

 It's built upon nodejs along with express framework .
 It uses Monngoose to store data inside mongodb .
 Also includes advanced authentication and validation protocol for security .
+It also has a special feature named 'Search Recipes' which uses Edamam Api to search for cool global recipes !

 Feel free to visit the website .
 You are just a signIn away from it ...